Detection and prevention of stillbirths

 An initial study conducted by SAMRC and the University of Pretoria’s Maternal and Infant Health Care Strategies Unit in Mamelodi, Pretoria, revealed that the device reduced the perinatal mortality rate in the study group by over 50% when compared to the control group.

-The UmbiBaby study will follow up 300 infants from the current Umbiflow International study, which uses the innovative low-cost Umbiflow device to screen for in utero growth restriction due to placental insufficiency, which is thought to be one of the major causes of stillbirths in low- and middle-income countries.
+The UmbiBaby study followed up 91 infants from the Umbiflow International Study, which uses the innovative low-cost Umbiflow device to screen for in utero growth restriction due to placental insufficiency, which is thought to be one of the major causes of stillbirths in low- and middle-income countries.

 - Umbiflow SA: SAMRC & CSIR